alliedmodders/amtl/README.md

 A few RAII objects are provided for automatically retaining and releasing references:

 * RefPtr<T>.
 Adds one reference upon construction and releases one reference on destruction.
-* PassRef<T>.
-Same as RefPtr<T>, except, when passed into a RefPtr<T> or into a PassRef<T>, the
-  contained reference is NULL'd, rather than performing an unnecessary extra AddRef()+Release().
-  PassRef<T> is intended only for return values.
 * AdoptRef(T).
-If an object is returned with an implicit AddRef, not using Ref or PassRef, then it is necessary to AdoptRef() when assigning into a Ref or PassRef.
+If an object is returned with an implicit AddRef, not using RefPtr, then it is necessary to AdoptRef() when assigning into a RefPtr.

 RefcountedThreadsafe provides the same accessors as Refcounted.
 However, the reference counting is performed using atomic operations, so that two threads racing do not accidentally result in a wrong